KeelNode/afk_pvp_tabbedout_zc/README.md

 - Obtain event items such as Silver Leaves (during Solstice)
 - Option for choosing Match Score Limit set in game (25, 50, 100)
   - 75 provides same Crucible Reputation points as 50, so I have removed that
+  - 100 provides more Crucible reputation than 50 (something like 5x I think, not sure on exact value)
 - Option for choosing if game is on HDD or SSD to account for slow load times
 ### Work In Progress:
 ✅ option to swap between Score Limits of 25/50/100 - respectively prioritising and providing more rep.